jkeefe/cuny-prototyping-lab/SCHEDULE.md

 Not everything you can prototype is on a screen.
 We can make real-life, physical objects, too.
 And playing with these things can help you learn to code, break away fears of technology and have fun.

-## Week 7 • Data and Personal Security + Project Discussions
+## Week 7 • Project Discussions

 Wednesday, March 14, 2018

-We'll have a discussion about locking down your devices and your projects to protect yourself and your sources.
+In-depth discussions about your projects.

 ## Week 8 • Paper Prototyping / Brainstorming